Alogator1/ig_uploader/README.md

 To install the dependencies, run the following command: npm i

-Also you'll need .env file with your enviroment values:
+Also, you'll need a .env file with your environment values:

 IG_USERNAME: It's intended to store an Instagram username, but it needs to be filled in with an actual username (e.g. some_username).